Uniformizing complex ODEs and applications: Structure of near singular points of

-\begin{proof} Since $p_0$ has non-degenerate linear part for $\tilf_{\infty}$, it follows that whether or not $Sep$ is smooth, the order $k$ at $0 \in \C$ of the vector field obtained by pulling-back the restriction of the vector field $Z$ to $Sep$ by an irreducible Puiseaux parameterization $\gamma$ equals~$1$.
+\begin{proof} Note that the above mentioned vector field $Z$ representing $\tilf_{\infty}$ about $p$ has, by assumption, a linear part with two eigenvalues $\dl_1, \, \dl_2$ different from {\it zero}.
+Suppose that $Sep$ is a (possibly singular) irreducible local separatrix for $\tilf_{\infty}$ at $p$ and denote by $\gamma$ an irreducible Puiseaux parametrization for $Sep$.
+Since $\dl_1 \dl_2 \neq 0$, it is immediate to check that the order $k$ at $0 \in \C$ of the one-dimensional vector field obtained by pulling-back the restriction of the vector field $Z$ to $Sep$ by $\gamma$ equals~$1$.
 The statement then results from Lemma~\ref{separatrixndimensions}. \end{proof}

-It follows from this lemma that $p_0$ is either a regular point or a saddle singularity for $\calh$.
-In both cases the singular point in question can be avoided without disrupting the contractive character of the corresponding holonomy map (Remark~\ref{rem}).
-In particular this type of singularity can be ruled out from the subsequent discussion.
-Let us now consider the case where $H(0,0) \ne 0$.